 - State Farm’s average cost per dog bite nationally in 2011 was $28,799.

 - Approximately one-fourth of dog bite claims are like Solesky in that they involve unrestrained dogs off of their owners’ property.
-I think these are the dog bite injuries that most concern the general public.
+I think these are the dog bite injuries that most concern the public.

-One thing I have gathered from the comments to my blog post, and my reading more about this issue, is that dog lovers really support dog bite victims and seem to largely support strict liability in dog bite cases.
+One thing I have gathered from the comments to my blog post, and my reading more about this issue, is that dog lovers support dog bite victims and seem to largely support strict liability in dog bite cases.
 What dog lovers almost universally seem to detest is the discriminating against pit bulls as the court does in Tracey v.
 Solesky.